OlivierLD/3DPrinting/OpenSCAD/RPiDevBoards/NavStations/README.md

 | ![Pic.03](./raspberry.pi.zero.custom.plate.wtop.png) | ![For real](./pix/full-station.jpg) |
 | with top | Printed, for real |

-### With a BME280 (for PRMSL)
+### With a BME280
+#### For Atmospheric Pressure, Relative Humidity, Air Temperature
 A Barograph is a very useful instrument for marine weather and forecasts.
 But it can be quite expensive (see [here](https://www.naudet.com/barometre-enregistreur-c102x2726134)).
 We'll trry to build one with a Raspberry Pi Zero, and a sensor like a BME280 sensor (less that $2.00).
+A BME280 sensor can be obtained from many providers.
+See [here](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) for the specs.

 <table style="width: 100%; margin: auto;">
 <tr><td style="width: 50%;"><img src="../BarographBox.png"></td><td style="width: 50%;"><img src="./pix/01.the.box.jpg"></td></tr>